Table of Contents

 Adhering to these best practices will maximise the effectiveness of your PCI DSS penetration testing:

-• Regular Testing: Conduct tests at least annually and after significant changes to the CDE.
+• Regular Testing: Conduct tests at least annually and after a significant upgrade to the CDE.
 More frequent testing, ideally every six months or quarterly, allows for faster identification and remediation of vulnerabilities.

-• Comprehensive Scope: Clearly define the CDE’s boundaries, including all relevant systems, networks, and applications, to ensure no critical assets are overlooked.
+• Comprehensive Scope: Clearly define the CDE’s boundaries, including all relevant systems, networks, and applications, to ensure no critical systems are overlooked.

-• Risk-Based Approach: Prioritise testing based on a thorough risk assessment, focusing on high-risk areas and critical assets for efficient resource allocation.
+• Risk-Based Approach: Prioritise testing based on a thorough risk assessment, focusing on high-risk areas and critical systems for efficient resource allocation.

 • Layered Security (Defence-in-Depth): Implement multiple security controls, combining preventive, detective, and corrective measures to create a resilient defence against attacks.